 SPOILERS ALERT!
 Holi TWISTS On Kasautii Zindagii Kay 2, Yeh Rishta Kya Kehlata Hai & Others Shows!

 The festival of colours Holi is here!
 The makers of popular shows cash in on the festival.
-Apart from lot of colours, there will be music dance and drama!
+Apart from a lot of colours, there will be music, dance and drama!
 The makers will introduce new twists on their shows to attract the viewers.
 The viewers will get to watch interesting twists on Star Plus' shows - Kasautii Zindagii Kay 2, Yeh Rishta Kya Kehalta Hai and its spin-off Yeh Rishtey Hain Pyaar Ke, SAB TV's Taarak Mehta Ka Ooltah Chashmah and Zee TV's shows - Kundali Bhagya and Guddan Tumse Na Ho Payegaa.
 The audiences will also get to watch romantic moments between the lead pairs during the celebration.
 Take a look!

 Kasautii Zindagii Kay 2

-We saw Prerna getting restless as Komolika and Anurag were spending night together!
+We saw Prerna getting restless as Komolika and Anurag were spending a night together!
 But Prerna makes Komolika's honeymoon night miserable as she gets Komolika arrested.
-During Holi, there will be grand celebration in the Basu mansion.
+During Holi, there will be a grand celebration in the Basu mansion.
 Komolika will be seen in a white ruffled outfit.
-As per the latest spoiker, Prerna will be seen revealing that she is pregnant to keep Anurag away from Komolika.
+As per the latest spoiler, Prerna will be seen revealing that she is pregnant to keep Anurag away from Komolika.

 Yeh Rishta Kya Kehlata Hai